 Last year my twins had the pleasure of attending a Galileo camp.
 There are over 40 Galileo camps in the Bay Area of California for kids in Pre-K through 8th grade.
 What makes Galileo camps so unique is the fact that they nurture young innovators through art, science and outdoor activities.
 Kids are encouraged to take chances as they delve into a theme and really become experts on a subject.
+We recently learned about Australia and had a chance to make a Didgeridoo Craft for Kids.

 Last summer my daughters attended an amusement park themed Galileo camp and we were inspired to make Funnel Cake.
 The 2014 themes are Adventures Down Under, Galileo Road Trip, The Incredible Human Body, and Leonardo's Apprentice.
 My kids will be attending an Adventures Down Under week where they will learn the art and science of Australia, New Zealand and Papua New Guinea.
 They will be discovering the rich culture, crafts and experiences that the area has to offer.